Nested Sampling

 Evidence Evolution: log(Z) vs Iteration

 Cumulative log-evidence.
 Should plateau when remaining prior volume × max likelihood becomes negligible.
-The stabilization indicates convergence.
+Stabilization indicates that remaining evidence contribution is negligible.

 Posterior Analysis